UoB-COMSM0110/2024-group-13/CodeStyle.md

 # Code Style

-We applied the code style used in Java lecture.
+We applied the code style used in Java lectures.

 ```
 public class Character {